Tech Products

 BoringCode★★★★★Aug 2024

 The 8K DPI only matters above 4K resolution, below that it's marketing, this is measurable and I've measured it.
-Options+ is another Electron app eating 400MB to remap buttons, so I replaced it with a config-file remapper that took a weekend to set up and does what the installer does in ten minutes.
-Flawless mouse though.
+Options+ is another Electron app eating 400MB to remap buttons, a config-file remapper does the same job in a few kilobytes if you care.
+The hardware itself has no notes.
+Flawless mouse.
 Buy it.